Home Warranty Coverage Limits Explained: Caps, Maximums & What Happens When Exceeded

 Can I upgrade my plan mid-term to get higher coverage limits?

-Some home warranty companies allow mid-term upgrades, but many do not — or they impose a waiting period before new coverage takes effect.
+Some home warranty companies allow mid-term upgrades, but many do not, or they impose a waiting period before new coverage takes effect.
 If you're approaching a claim situation and considering an upgrade specifically to capture higher limits, be aware that any pre-existing known issue likely won't be covered under the upgraded terms.
 It's always smarter to select the right plan before something breaks.
+Our guide to filing multiple claims explains how this plays out in practice.

 What happens if my home warranty aggregate limit is exhausted mid-year?

 Once your aggregate annual limit is reached, the warranty company will deny any further claims until your contract renews.
 You'll need to pay 100% of repair or replacement costs out of pocket for the remainder of the term.
-To avoid this, track your cumulative claim payouts throughout the year and choose a plan with a higher aggregate if your home has multiple aging systems.
+To avoid this, track your cumulative claim payouts throughout the year and choose a plan with a higher aggregate (or no overall cap, like First American) if your home has multiple aging systems.

 Do home warranty limits apply to labor costs as well as parts?

-Yes — in most contracts, coverage limits apply to the total combined cost of parts and labor.
+Yes, in most contracts, coverage limits apply to the total combined cost of parts and labor.
 The cap is not split between the two.
 This means that on labor-intensive jobs (like replacing a buried plumbing line), labor costs alone can consume most or all of the coverage limit, leaving little room for the actual parts.
-Always ask your provider how labor and parts are counted against the limit.
+Always ask your provider how labor, refrigerant, permits, and code upgrades are counted against the limit.

 Are there home warranty plans with truly unlimited coverage?

-Some providers, most notably First American Home Warranty, advertise unlimited coverage on select major systems — meaning there is no per-system dollar cap for qualifying repairs.
-However, "unlimited" does not mean "all-inclusive."
-These plans still contain exclusions, component-level restrictions, and maintenance requirements that can result in claim denials.
+First American Home Warranty advertises no overall dollar limit on most covered items and unlimited service calls, which is the closest the industry gets to "unlimited" coverage in 2026.
+However, each individual item still has a per-payout cap (typically $3,500 to $7,000 per appliance).
+These plans also contain exclusions, component-level restrictions, and maintenance requirements that can result in claim denials.
 Always read the full contract to understand what "unlimited" actually covers in practice.

 Compare Home Warranty Options in Ohio